NKINCAID/MAE_4272_IC_Engine/README.md

 conda activate ct-env
 ```

-3. Onece `ct-env` is activated, test out Cantera in ipython
+3. Onece `ct-env` is activated, test out Cantera in ipython.
+In your terminal enter:
 ```bash
 ipython
 ```
+Once ipython is running, you can use it similar to the command prompt in MATLAB.
+Test out Cantera with:
 ```python
 import cantera as ct
 print(ct.avogadro)